 LIABILITY OF THE PARTIES

-The Service Provider undertakes to indemnify and hold harmless the IOC (including its directors, employees, agents, affiliates and representatives) from any and all claim by, or liability to, any third party for loss, damage or injury to persons or property caused by any act or omission (whether wilful or gross negligent) of the Service Provider (including its directors, employees, agents, affiliates, representatives and Subcontractors) in connection with the Contract (including, but not limited to, legal fees, costs and other expenses)..
+The Service Provider undertakes to indemnify and hold harmless the IOC (including its directors, employees, agents, affiliates and representatives) from any and all claim by, or liability to, any third party for loss, damage or injury to persons or property caused by any act or omission (whether wilful or gross negligent) of the Service Provider (including its directors, employees, agents, affiliates, representatives and Subcontractors) for any violation whatsoever of Articles 4, 5, 6, 7 and 8 of the Framework Agreement(including, but not limited to, legal fees, costs and other expenses).
+In derogation of Article 9 of the Framework Agreement, all the other liabilities of the Parties arising out or in connection with the Contract that are not related to or in connection with violations of Article 4, 5, 6, 7 and 8 of the Framework Agreement, shall not exceed in aggregate the amount of EUR 5,000,000 (Five Million Euros).

 In the absence of gross negligence or wilful misconduct, the IOC shall not be liable to the Service Provider (including its directors, employees, agents, affiliates, and representatives) for any loss or damage sustained or suffered in the context of the Contract.